 Just a reminder about the earlier series of blog posts about Product value flow in the Cynefin™ framework for knowledge work, i.e. many times product development.
 In that series we got the understanding of the journey that our product will have, through the different contexts and context switches.
 VSM goes into the details of our Product value flow where we choose start and stop points ourselves, to specify which part to analyse.
 Remember also that depending on the development of our product or service, we can start in any of the domains; Complex, Complicated or Obvious .

-That product development is more of an amoeboid shape over time, and not like a production pipe line, is also a reason for that the value streams become fake in the context of product development, since amoeboid shapes simply do not fit straight pipelines very well.
+That product development is more of an amoeboid shape over time, and not like a production pipe line, is also a reason for that the value streams become “fake” in the context of product development, since amoeboid shapes simply do not fit straight pipelines very well.
 Trying to fit our amoeba inside the pipeline without adventuring the optimised flow that is the pipeline’s motto, means that we need to have a different resource need over time.
-But, with static agile teams this indirectly means that we are ignoring queues of planned and critical activities to our teams or team of teams.
+But, with static agile teams, that is common in value streams, this indirectly means that we are ignoring queues of planned and critical activities to our teams or team of teams.
 And ignoring queues of activities means a bad Flow Efficiency and instead means that we are resource optimising our organisation per se.
-This is not the aim for value streams, right?
+This is not the aim for value streams, right**?

 And remember also that the earlier we start our product development in the Product value flow, especially in the Complex domain, where we need to gain knowledge, it will be impossible to judge what is waste.
 The reason is that every experiment we do, failed or not, will give us new knowledge for moving on with the next activity.
 This activity can be another activity in sorting out the complexity.